karthikv1392/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-Karthik Vaidhyanathan is a postdoctoral researcher at University of L'Aquila, Italy.
+Karthik Vaidhyanathan is a postdoctoral researcher at the University of L'Aquila, Italy.
 His research interests lie in the intersection of Software Architecture and Machine Learning.
 He is also involved in an Italian funded project, VASARI, which aims to create a smart visiting experience for museum visitors.